Indistinguishability in One-or-Two-Ended Forests on Unimodular Random Graphs

 Note that equivalence mod $\sum_{v\in G}\mathbb P_{(G,v)}$ is stronger than equivalence mod $\mathbb P_{(G,v)}$ for all $v\in G$.
 For the former, one should approximate the events in a way not depending on the choice of $v\in G$.
 We will need this in \Cref{subsec:tail-fixed} because \Cref{lem:happensAtRoot} no longer holds and we need to consider all possible roots simultaneously.

 This theorem generalizes a similar claim on transitive Markov chains on a deterministic transitive environment (see e.g., Theorem~14.47 of~\cite{bookLyPe16}).
-We prove the above result by a slight generalization of the proof, but by leveraging unimodularity.
+We prove this result by a slight generalization of the proof of~\cite{bookLyPe16}, but by leveraging unimodularity.
 Before giving the proof, we present the analogous claim on tail triviality when $G$ is not fixed (\Cref{thm:pathTail}).